solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 ### Summary

-- **Burning tokens**, which reduces the total supply of a token by removing them from circulation.
+- **Burning tokens** reduces the total supply of a token by removing them from circulation.
 - **Approve a delegate**, allowing another account to transfer or burn a specified amount of tokens from a token account while retaining original